toctan/toggle-quotes.el/README.md

 (global-set-key (kbd "C-'") 'toggle-quotes)
 ```

+## MELPA ##

+If you're an Emacs 24 user or you have a recent version of package.el
+you can install toggle-quotes.el from the [MELPA](http://melpa.milkbox.net/)
+repository.

 ## Bugs & Improvements ##

 Please, report any problems that you find on the projects integrated